Career / Career Progression

 What are Network Simulators?

-A simulator is a piece of software that, as the name implies, simulates a network topology composed of one or more network devices.
-The network devices being simulated are not real network devices, and are not capable of passing live network traffic the same way that a real network device could.
+A simulator is a software that, as the name implies, simulates a network topology composed of one or more network devices.
+The network devices being simulated are not real network devices and are not capable of passing live network traffic the same way that a real network device could.
 Instead, each network device is a piece of software pretending to be a real network device to the best of its ability.

 As a result, network devices within a simulator are limited to the commands and features programmed into the simulation.
 For this reason, many advanced features (such as DMVPN, Policy Based Routing, and so on) that real network devices are capable of are not present in simulated counterparts.